 When is the Spanish Packaging Club?

 Lluís Juncosa.- At the moment, the Spanish Packaging Club is putting in operation and in progress many of the objectives that were marked at the time of its foundation.
-Along with the release of the manual Basic notions on Packaging Technologies, during the first quarter of this year the Professional Network began to operate through the web.
-It is an on-line community for professionals of the sector that allows the visitor to interact with other professionals to share experiences, solve any question that may arise and generate topics of debate on specific issues that affect the industry.
-The objective is to contribute, among other aspects, knowledge, innovation and creativity for the benefit of the sector and all its members.
+Along with the release of the manual Fundamentals of Packaging Technology, during the first quarter of this year the Professional Network began to operate through the web.
+It is an on-line community for professionals of the sector that allows the visitor to interact with other professionals to share experiences, solve any questions that may arise and generate topics of debate on specific issues that affect the industry.
+The objective is to contribute, among other aspects, with knowledge, innovation and creativity for the benefit of the sector and all its members.

 Also from the Club we continue with the process of promotion and recruitment of new members who want to be part of the entity.

-What other projects are you planning to undertake the Spanish Packaging Club in the medium and long term?
+What other projects is the Spanish Packaging Club planning to undertake in the medium and long term?

 As president of the Spanish Packaging Club, how do you see the current situation in the sector?

 Lluís Juncosa.- It is clear that we are going through a difficult economic situation that is affecting the whole industry in general and, therefore, also affects packaging.
 The companies that only operate in the internal market are the ones that are having more difficulties at the moment.
 Those who export internationally are also suffering the crisis, but perhaps less so.
 Faced with this situation, it is important for companies to undertake important restructuring plans in order to get ahead.